What To Do, a Patient's View

 What to Do At Work

 Although it's easier said than done, try to make your day simpler, Zashin says.
-Especially if you are hurting, don't volunteer for on-the-job tasks you might skip--at least this time around.
+Especially if you are hurting, don't volunteer for on-the-job tasks you can skip--at least this time around.

 Ask for accommodations you may need on the job, White says.
 She's talking about measures such as asking for a stool to sit on periodically if you're on your feet constantly.
 If you're a nonstop typist, ask for an ergonomically friendly keyboard and a supportive chair.